toddbluhm/env-cmd/README.md

 For more complex projects, a `.env-cmdrc` file can be defined in the root directory and supports as many environments as you want.
 Simply use the `-e` flag and provide which environments you wish to use from the `.env-cmdrc` file.
-Using multiple environment names will merge the env vars together with later environments overwritting earlier ones.
+Using multiple environment names will merge the environment variables together.
+Later environments overwrite earlier ones in the list if conflicting environment variables are found.

 **.rc file `.env-cmdrc`**